Pranavesh-Panakkal/OpenSafe-Mobility/README.md

 ## Contact

-Please contact Pranavesh Panakkal [pranavesh at rice.edu] or Dr. Jamie Ellen Padgett for any questions.
+Please contact Pranavesh Panakkal [pranavesh at rice.edu] or Dr. Jamie Ellen Padgett for more information.